microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/meetingRegistrant-create.md

 ### Example 2: Enroll an anonymous registrant

-This example shows how to enroll an anonymous registrant with application permission when the meeting has **allowedRegistrant** set to `everyone`.
+The following example shows how to enroll an anonymous registrant with application permission when the meeting has **allowedRegistrant** set to `everyone`.

 #### Request